o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/_index.md

 ## Creating a Project

 You will use CMake and the O3DE CMake scripts from the command line to start an O3DE project.
 Typically, to get you started with a common set of features, it's easiest to create your project using the default template that comes with O3DE.
 This project template specifies a set of Gems that enable these features.
 Later on, you will learn how to create your own custom project templates.

+The topics in this section introduce you to the options available in O3DE for creating projects.